Change your Azure subscription to a different offer

 - You're still in your first billing period; you must wait for your first billing period to end before you can switch offers.

-Why do I see "There are no offers available in your region or country at this time"?
+Why do I see "There are no offers available in your country/region at this time"?

 - You might not be eligible for any offer switches.
-Check the list of available offers you can switch to and make sure that you've activated the right benefits with Visual Studio or Bizspark.
+Check the list of available offers you can switch to and make sure that you've activated the right benefits with Visual Studio.

 - Some offers may not be available in all countries/regions.